Peugeot 2008 review

 Used car tests

-The 2008’s engine range isn’t as extensive as some of its rivals, as buyers have a choice of either a 1.2-litre PureTech petrol engine or the pure-electric E-2008.
-Thankfully we like the petrol engine in the 2008 and it will cover most needs.
-It can be had with either 99bhp and a six-speed manual gearbox or a more powerful 128bhp unit paired with either a manual, or an eight-speed automatic.
-Meanwhile the electric Peugeot E-2008 offers an official range of 250 miles, and a smoother, quieter, and brisker driving experience than any of the petrol-powered models.
-That’s all well and good, but the E-2008 costs over £12,000 more to buy.
+The 2008’s engine range isn’t as extensive as some of its rivals, as buyers have a choice of either a 1.2-litre PureTech petrol engine with or without a hybrid system, or the pure-electric Peugeot E-2008.
+The entry-level 128bhp petrol engine in the 2008 will cover most needs, and it is paired with either a manual gearbox in Allure trim, or an eight-speed automatic with the top-spec GT.
+Meanwhile, the electric E-2008 offers an official range of 250 miles, and a smoother driving experience than any of the petrol-powered models.
+If you can’t afford the jump in price between the petrol and electric versions, the hybrid offers lower fuel costs for a smaller financial outlay.

-Both petrol and all-electric models are available across the three trim levels: Active, Allure, and GT.
-All models have a 10-inch touchscreen with wireless Apple CarPlay and Android Auto smartphone connectivity, DAB radio, rear parking sensors, climate control, and 16-inch alloy wheels.
-Step up to Allure for larger 17-inch rims, front parking sensors, i-Cockpit digital instrument cluster, a handy height adjustable boot floor, and extra USB charging sockets.
+Both petrol and all-electric models are available across the Allure and GT trim levels.
+All models have a 10-inch touchscreen with wireless Apple CarPlay and Android Auto smartphone connectivity, DAB radio, front and rear parking sensors, climate control, and 17-inch alloy wheels.
 Top-of-the-range GT trim adds a wireless phone charging pad, keyless entry and go, full LED headlights, a reversing camera, and ambient interior lighting.

 Engines, performance & drive